First turtles have arrived

 • Wear polarized sunglasses to better see marine life in your path.

-Outside of Sarasota or Manatee counties, call the Florida Fish and Wildlife Conservation Commission (FWC) at 888-404-FWCC (3922).

-If you suspect that someone is tampering with a sea turtle nest, harassing a sea turtle or has possession of a sea turtle or any of its parts, call FWC or your local sheriff’s department.
+• If you suspect that someone is tampering with a sea turtle nest, harassing a sea turtle or has possession of a sea turtle or any of its parts, call FWC or your local sheriff’s office.

 Post a comment as